Spooniehacker is an independent online lifestyle magazine for all genders.

 Spooniehackers are chronically ill people who are hacking all kinds of systems (including their own bodies) to live their lives in their own ways.

-The term combines the word ‘spoonie’, which comes from Christine Miserandino’s Spoon Theory, and the idea of ‘life hacks’.
-It represents the idea that chronically ill and disabled people are the ultimate lifehackers, inventing unique ways of surviving and thriving in an often inaccessible and stigmatising world.
+The word ‘spoonie’, comes from Christine Miserandino’s Spoon Theory.
+Combined with the idea of ‘life hacks’, the name Spooniehacker represents the idea that chronically ill and disabled people are the ultimate lifehackers, inventing unique ways of surviving and thriving in an often inaccessible and stigmatising world.

 Spooniehacker is a platform where we can celebrate and learn from each other, while rewriting some of the common stories about chronic illness and disability that exist in the mainstream.
 Also, it aims to get us all paid for our work.